Meet the Other Phone. Child-safe in minutes.

-Best kettle for hard water 2024: stylish options to help avoid limescale
+Best kettle for hard water 2026: stylish options to help avoid limescale

 Is hard water causing a constant build-up of limescale in your kettle?
-Here are the best kettles for hard water areas as recommended by Mumsnet users.
+Here are the best kettles for hard water areas, as recommended by Mumsnet users.

-By Lucy Cotterill | Last updated Feb 26, 2024
+By Lucy Cotterill | Last updated Apr 16, 2026

-best kettles for hard water
+Selection of the best kettle for hard water

 If you live in a hard water area such as London or the South East of England, minerals like calcium and magnesium in your tap water can leave your kettle prone to a build-up of unpleasant limescale.
 Limescale can not only taint the taste of your favourite morning brew, but it can also reduce the efficiency and lifespan of your kettle, meaning you may need to replace them more regularly.

 The good news is that you can buy kettles with concealed elements and limescale filters which, when combined with regular cleaning and maintenance cycles, can help combat some of the challenges of hard water.
+These, along with your favourite air fryer and toaster, can make daily kitchen life a tad easier.

 1